urbit/docs/docs/walkthroughs/admin.md

 Your Urbit terminal is separated into two parts: the prompt (the bottom line) and the record (everything above that).
 The record is shared; all the output from all the apps in your command set appears in it.
 The prompt is multiplexed.

-One unusual part of the Urbit command line is that apps can process your input before you hit return.
-In general, invalid input is rejected with a beep.
+In the CLI Urbit apps can process your input before you hit return.
 To see this in action try entering `)` as the first character at the `:dojo` prompt.

 `^X` - Switches the prompt between running console apps